Royal Palm at Waipio IV

 No analysis available

-I looked for fire/life safety evaluation language, FLSE passed wording, fire safety certification, life-safety compliance, or passed fire inspection references, and found none.
-With no explicit mention in the public remarks, there is no evidence that this feature is present.
+I searched for fire/life safety evaluation language, FLSE approval, fire safety certification, life-safety compliance, and passed fire inspection references.
+None of these were mentioned in the public remarks; there is no evidence confirming that the evaluation was passed.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.